 When combined, the assumptions described by the preceding sections imply that our model must take differences in 1) rater reliability and 2) rater thresholds into account in order to yield reasonable estimates of the latent concepts in which we are interested.
-As a result, we model the data as following this data generating process:6
+As a result, we model the data as following this data generating process7

-4Even when raters know of no evidence that political killings occurred in a given country-year, public authorities might not fully respect freedom from such violence: even descriptions that might seem clear-cut at first glance are potentially open to interpretation.
+$^{{}^{5}}$ Even when raters know of no evidence that political killings occurred in a given country-year, public authorities might not fully respect freedom from such violence: even descriptions that might seem clear-cut at first glance are potentially open to interpretation.
 In such situations, two raters with identical information about observable implications for a case might apply different standards when rating a regime's respect for personal right to life.

-$^{{}^{5}}$ Marquardt & Pemstein (2018b) detail how the standard average-over-expert-coding approach can yield inaccurate estimates of latent concepts, while Lindstädt, Proksch & Slapin (2018) illustrate how it can result in misleading substantive results from analyses that use expert-coded data.
-See also Marquardt (2020) for a discussion of the substantive implications of different expert-coded data aggregation techniques under different forms of expert error.
+6Marquardt & Pemstein (2018) detail how the standard average-over-expert-coding approach can yield inaccurate estimates of latent concepts, while Lindstädt, Proksch & Slapin (2020) illustrate how it can result in misleading substantive results from analyses that use expert-coded data.
+Marquardt (2020) provides an in-depth discussion of the substantive implications of different expert-coded data aggregation techniques under different forms of expert error.

-6Other scholars have recommended different methods for aggregating expert coded data (in particular, see Lindstädt, Proksch & Slapin 2018, Bakker, Jolly, Polk & Poole 2014).
-Marquardt & Pemstein (2018a) illustrate that the V-Dem measurement model tends to perform similarly or better than these approaches under a variety of assumed data generating processes.
+7Other scholars have recommended different methods for aggregating expert coded data (Lindstädt, Proksch & Slapin 2020, Bakker, Jolly, Polk & Poole 2014).
+Marquardt & Pemstein (2023) illustrate that the V-Dem measurement model tends to perform similarly or better than these approaches under a variety of assumed data generating processes.